threenine/nuxstr-comments/README.md

 Comments are published as kind: 1111  as defined in [NIP-22](https://github.com/nostr-protocol/nips/blob/master/22.md) notes tagged with a `t` tag containing the content tag (e.g., `comment:/blog/my-post`).

-Replys to comments are enable, and are also published as kind: 1111, as defined in [NIP-22](https://github.com/nostr-protocol/nips/blob/master/22.md)
+Replys to comments are enabled, and are also published as kind: 1111, as defined in [NIP-22](https://github.com/nostr-protocol/nips/blob/master/22.md)